-VTrans has more than 1,300 employees organized in three divisions: Policy, Planning and Intermodal Development; Finance and Administration; and Highway.
+VTrans has more than 1,200 employees organized in four divisions: Policy, Planning and Intermodal Development; Finance and Administration; Highway; and District Maintenance and Fleet.
 The Department of Motor Vehicles is also housed within the Agency of Transportation; it has a main office in Montpelier and ten satellite offices statewide.

-VTrans interacts with all State agencies and agencies within the United States Department of Transportation as well as other federal agencies, numerous regional and state governments and international jurisdictions and cross-border organizations, local governments, transit agencies, airports, railroads and the other private and non-profit entities engaged in transportation-related activities.
+VTrans interacts with all State agencies and agencies within the United States Department of Transportation, as well as other federal agencies, numerous regional and state governments, international jurisdictions and cross-border organizations, local governments, transit agencies, airports, railroads, and the other private and non-profit entities engaged in transportation-related activities.

-The Highway Division of VTrans, which has the largest number of employees, is organized into five bureaus: Municipal Assistance, Construction and Materials, Maintenance and Operations, Project Delivery, and Asset Management and Performance, and the Office of Highway Safety.
-Together, the Highway bureaus handle year-round maintenance of the road network; provide oversight for construction projects; ensure the quality of materials; provide grants and technical support for municipal projects; procure and maintain the fleet of trucks; provide information to the traveling public on road conditions; inspect and maintain bridges, culverts, signs, and signals; and is the lead entity on safety and training.
+The Highway Division of VTrans is organized into four bureaus: Construction & Materials, Operations & Safety, Project Delivery, and Asset Management.
+Together, the Highway bureaus provide data driven recommendations for investment or asset improvements; engineering design for transportation infrastructure, acquisition of real estate property and minimizing resources impacts for transportation projects; oversight for construction projects; ensure of the quality of materials; provide grants and technical support for municipal projects; provide information to the traveling public on road conditions; and inspect and maintain bridges, culverts, signs, and signals.